 - Port and airport authorities or companies

-and other interested parties in the Greater Dublin Area.
+- Other interested parties in the Greater Dublin Area

 As far as is practicable, the Authority will also inform the general public of its consultation plans, usually through this website, and will consider any views received within the consultation period, even if not explicitly solicited.